 We then coordinate the voluntary surrender of the LGCs on your behalf or simply transfer them to your Renewable Energy Certificate (REC) Registry account.

-Carbon offsets in Australia are known as Australian Carbon Credit Units (ACCUs) and are issued by the Clean Energy Regulator.
+Carbon credits in Australia are known as Australian Carbon Credit Units (ACCUs) and are issued by the Clean Energy Regulator.

 ACCUs are environmental certificates earned for eligible carbon emissions abatement activities, and one ACCU represents one tonne of carbon dioxide equivalent net abatement (stored or avoided).
 ACCUs are issued under the Federal Government’s Emissions Reduction Fund.